Kartik Naach: Background

 The play was preserved by Kartik Naach Prabandhan Samiti, but the Kartik Nach Preservation Committee (KNPC) has been preserving it since 2013.
 The play usually starts with dancers in colourful clothes portraying Hindu deities including Barahi, Ganesh, Shiva, and Krishna.
 The dancers also wear festoons around their necks.
 It is performed by Newar people and in 2015, there were "45 musicians and 10 helpers" performing.

-It is also performed near the golden window in Patan and the window is opened only at the play.
+It is also performed near the golden window in Patan and the window is opened only for the play.
 Legends say that it was built to honour the King Siddhi Narsingh Malla.
-Most of the dances and music is thought to have been composed by Narsingh Malla, but there have been minor changes to it.
+Most of the dances and music are thought to have been composed by Narsingh Malla, but there have been minor changes to it.
 Hari Man Shrestha, previously a director of KNPC, has penned a book on the play.

 The April 2015 Nepal earthquake critically damaged Patan Durbar Square.
 Seven months later, Kartik Naach was performed for 10 nights, while it was still damaged.
 Xinhua News Agency wrote, "Despite the tragedy, thousands of Nepali people, young and old, trooped to the temple to watch the open-air presentation of the historical dance-drama to the accompaniment of folk music".
 In 2018, Lalitpur had distributed 200,000 Nepalese rupees to the play.